 Management of HIE Transmissions

 Another thing to consider is how your practice wants to manage incoming HIE transmissions.
 By default within NextGen Share, all inbound HIE content is sent to the provider's direct email address (all active rendering providers that have a license in your NextGen application will be assigned a direct address).
 When a referral is sent out or a chart is sent to the MSU, it is attached with the rendering provider or primary care physician as the sender.
 When received facilities want to send something back, they will send it to that address using the reply feature in their email inbox.
 However, some providers may not want all of that information coming into their inbox to manage.
-NextGen has the ability to configure content to be re-routed to a delegate's inbox.
+NextGen can configure content to be re-routed to a delegate's inbox.

 Inbound HIE Content to Provider's PAQ